herzbube/littlego-usermanual/littlego-usermanual/content/playing-the-game/timed-play/index.md

 ## How the computer player uses its time

-In a regular game, i.e. a game without timed play, the computer player's [Thinking time]({{< relref "settings/computer-player/#thinking-time" >}}) setting determines how long the computer player takes to make a move.
-In a game **with** timed play, however, this setting has no effect, instead the time settings chosen for the game are being used.
+In a game **without** timed play, the computer player's [Thinking time]({{< relref "settings/computer-player/#thinking-time" >}}) setting is limiting how long the computer player may take at maximum to make a move.

+In a game **with** timed play, the "Thinking time" setting has no effect, instead the computer player uses the timed play settings chosen for the game as the limiting factor.

 If you wish to know more, the following sections provide an overview of the algorithms being used.

 {{< hint type=note >}}
 The information applies both when the computer player makes a move for itself, and when  it makes a move on behalf of a human player.
+{{< /hint >}}

+{{< hint type=note >}}
+Regardless of whether "Thinking time" or the timed play settings are used as the limiting factor, other computer player settings - notably the [Maximum games]({{< relref "settings/computer-player/#maximum-games" >}}) setting - may cause the computer player to take less time for its moves than "Thinking time" or the timed play settings would allow.
 {{< /hint >}}

 ### Main time